congdaoduy298/TorchServe/README.md

      curl http://127.0.0.1:8080/predictions/densenet161 -T kitten_small.jpg
      ```

-   - The other way, we implement a python script to get prediction:
+   - The other way, we implement [a python script](send_request.py) to get a prediction:

      ```bash
      python send_request.py